kzGarifullin/TDA-for-Transformers/README.md

 ### Description of Notebooks

 - **TDA_comparison_1layer_1head.ipynb**
-  Training 3 models on features obtained from the last layer from the last head of attention: baseline, baseline + directional TDA, and baseline + non-directional TDA.
+  Training 3 models on features obtained from the last layer and the last head of attention: baseline, baseline + directed TDA, and baseline + ubdirected TDA.

 - **TDA_comparison_all_layers_and_heads.ipynb**
-  Training 3 models on features obtained from all layers and from all heads of attention: baseline, baseline + directional TDA, and baseline + non-directional TDA.
+  Training 3 models on features obtained from all layers and all heads of attention: baseline, baseline + directed TDA, and baseline + undirected TDA.

 - **directed_features_1layer_1head.ipynb**
-  Calculation of TDA of features received from the last layer from the last attention head, considering attention maps of both directed and undirected graphs.
+  Calculation of TDA-features received from the last layer and the last attention head, considering attention maps as both directed and undirected graphs.

 - **directed_features_all_layers_and_heads.ipynb**
-  Calculation of TDA of features received from all layers and from all heads of attention, considering attention maps of both directed and undirected graphs.
+  Calculation of TDA-features received from all layers and all heads of attention, considering attention maps as both directed and undirected graphs.

 ### Description of Scripts

 - **all_layers_heads_features.py**
-  A script for calculating the TDA of features obtained from all layers and from all heads of attention, considering attention maps in both directed and undirected graphs.
+  A script for calculating the TDA-features obtained from all layers and all heads of attention, considering attention maps as both directed and undirected graphs.
 Used in `directed_features_all_layers_and_heads.ipynb`.

 - **directed_graphs_TDA.py**
-  A script for calculating TDA of features received from the last layer from the last attention head, considering attention maps of both directed and undirected graphs.
+  A script for calculating TDA-features received from the last layer and the last attention head, considering attention maps as both directed and undirected graphs.
 Used in `TDA_comparison_1layer_1head.ipynb`.

 - **baseline_train.py**
   Script for training the baseline model.